ElementsProject/lightning/doc/developers-guide/plugin-development/hooks.md

 ### `rpc_command`

 The `rpc_command` hook allows a plugin to take over any RPC command.
-It sends the received JSON-RPC request (for any method!) to the registered plugin,
+It sends the received JSON-RPC request to the registered plugin.
+You can optionally specify a "filters" array, containing the command names you want to intercept: without this, all commands will be sent to this hook.

 ```json
 {